Table of Contents

 • Provide a much-needed understanding of goals

 The same happens to the software development project.
-If the requirements for the app, software, or a website functionality change, there will be delays.
+If the requirements for the app, software, or website functionality change, there will be delays.
 There will also be no guarantee the result will be successful, user-friendly, and popular.
 Constant changes lead to confusion and can influence the professionals’ motivation.
 This leads to failed deadlines and backlogs.

-The team is left in the dark
+The Team is Left in the Dark

 Only 5.9% of businesses communicate goals to their teams daily.
 60% of companies do not have a long-term strategy for their internal communication.
 Dysfunctional communication is cited as a reason for failed deadlines and ineffective collaboration by 86% of professionals.